cockroachdb/docs/_includes/cockroachcloud/quickstart/database-url-environment-variable.md

 <section class="filter-content" markdown="1" data-scope="unix">
-1. Set the `DATABASE_URL` environment variable to the connection string that you copied in Step 2:
+1. Set the `DATABASE_URL` environment variable to the connection string that you copied earlier:

     {% include_cached copy-clipboard.html %}
     ~~~ shell